museun/cargo-whatfeatures/README.md

             Prints out the path to the cache directory

         --purge
-            it in its cache.
+            Purges the local cache.
+The command will automatically clean up after itself if it sees the crate in the cargo local registry.
+If its not in the cargo registry, it'll download the crate from crates.io and place it in its cache.

             This flag causes that cache to become invalidated.

             The cache is located at these locations:
             * Linux: $XDG_CACHE_HOME/museun/whatfeatures